Skip to main content

 The Environmental Cleanup Site Information Database will be retired as we modernize to Your DEQ Online starting April 16, 2024.
 Learn more.

-DEQ maintains its Environmental Cleanup Site Information database to track sites in Oregon with known or potential contamination from hazardous substances, and to document sites where DEQ has determined that no further action is required.
-Data in ECSI is "working information" used by DEQ's Environmental Cleanup Section.
+Your DEQ Online is used by the Environmental Cleanup program to track sites in Oregon with known or suspected contamination from hazardous substances and to document sites where DEQ has determined that no further action is required.
+Data in Your DEQ Online is "working information".
 Please note that:

-• Some information in ECSI may be unconfirmed, outdated, or incomplete.
+• Some information in Your DEQ Online may be unconfirmed, outdated, or incomplete.

-• Data in ECSI is summary in nature, rather than comprehensive.
+• Data in Your DEQ Online is summary in nature, rather than comprehensive.

-• There may be contaminated sites in Oregon that are unknown to DEQ and do not appear in ECSI.
-Conversely, the appearance of a site in ECSI does not necessarily mean that the site is contaminated.
+• There may be contaminated sites in Oregon that are unknown to DEQ and do not appear in Your DEQ Online.
+Conversely, the appearance of a site in Your DEQ Online does not necessarily mean that the site is contaminated.

-• Information in ECSI is subject to change at any time.
+• Information in Your DEQ Online is subject to change at any time.

 Frequently asked questions

-Each ECSI entry contains basic data such as site name and location.
-For most sites, ECSI also indicates how and when the site became contaminated, qualitative risks the contamination may pose to human health or the environment, investigative and cleanup actions that have occurred, and prioritized further actions, if any, that are required.
-At many sites, ECSI documents contaminants found in soil, surface water, sediments, and groundwater, with associated concentrations and sampling dates.
-ECSI categorizes current site status as either: 1) under investigation; 2) on the Confirmed Release List or Inventory of Facilities Needing Further Action (Inventory); or 3) cleaned up to DEQ standards (No Further Action, or NFA).
-ECSI also lists past and present site operations, owners/operators, and site contacts.
-The amount of data entered for each site varies greatly and depends on the nature of site issues, how long the site has been active in DEQ’s Cleanup Program, and the priority DEQ has assigned to the site.
+Each project entry contains basic data such as project name and location.
+For most sites, Your DEQ Online also indicates how and when the site became contaminated, qualitative risks the contamination may pose to human health or the environment, investigative and cleanup actions that have occurred, and if any, prioritized further actions that are required.
+For many projects, Your DEQ Online has documentation of contaminants found in soil, surface water, sediments, and groundwater with associated concentrations and sampling dates.
+Your DEQ Online categorizes current project status and also lists past and present site operations, owners/operators, and site contacts.
+The amount of data available for each site varies greatly and depends on the nature of site issues, how long the site has been active in DEQ's Cleanup Program, and the priority DEQ has assigned to the site.

-Sites in ECSI comprise a wide variety of sizes, locations, features, contaminant profiles, and degrees of Cleanup Program information.
-What all sites have in common is documented, suspected, or remediated hazardous substance contamination in groundwater, surface water, soil, or sediments.
-Some ECSI sites have minimal information available and need an initial evaluation, while others have completed investigative and remedial actions, and have earned a NFA decision from DEQ.
+Your DEQ Online houses a wide variety information such as size, location, features, contaminant profile, and degree of cleanup.
+What all projects have in common is documented, suspected, or remediated hazardous substance contamination in groundwater, surface water, soil, or sediments.
+Some projects have minimal information available and need an initial evaluation, while others have completed investigative and remedial actions, and have earned a NFA decision from DEQ.
 Sites range from urban industrial complexes to isolated rural facilities contaminated by disposals or spills.
-Most sites are either industrial or commercial, but the Cleanup Program sometimes adds highly contaminated residential properties to ECSI.
+Most sites are either industrial or commercial, but the Cleanup Program sometimes adds highly contaminated residential properties.

-ECSI also includes study areas, which are groups of individual sites that may be contributing to a larger, area-wide problem.
+Your DEQ Online information also includes study areas which are groups of individual projects that may be contributing to a larger, area-wide problem.
 For example, when DEQ discovers regional groundwater contamination where the sources of contamination are not known, it will create a study area for this region.
-Then, DEQ will add sites within the region’s boundaries to this study area, and these sites may be investigated to determine if they’re potential sources of contamination.
+Then, DEQ will add projects within the region's boundaries to this study area, and these sites may be investigated to determine if they're potential sources of contamination.
 DEQ has also created study areas of sites that could threaten Vulnerable Areas such as drinking water sources or streams with endangered fish species.

-DEQ's Cleanup program adds sites meeting any of the criteria below to the ECSI database:
+DEQ's Cleanup program adds sites to Your DEQ Online if they meet any of the following criteria:

 • Sites with documented contamination that are eligible for the Confirmed Release List (Oregon Revised Statute 465.405).